ibm-cloud-docs/cephaas/block_storage_volume_sds_create.md

 Capacity, indicated in gigabytes, can range from minimumm 10 GBs to the maximum allocated capacity for block storage.
 If not specified, the default capacity is 100 GBs.

-The volume name can be up to 63 lowercase alpha-numeric characters and include the hyphen (-), and must begin with a lowercase letter.
-Volume names must be unique across the entire infrastructure.
-{: requirement}

 ## Creating block volumes with the API